Pyxis: A ground-based demonstrator for formation-flying optical interferometry: Mechanical Design

 Each deputy telescope has a 5:1 magnification conjugated at infinity, in a Cassegrain design with two paraboloids.
 The primary has a 94~mm clear aperture diameter with a 200~mm radius of curvature, while the secondary is 25~mm across with a 40~mm radius of curvature.
 This size allows the telescope to fit in one end of a 3U CubeSat, and can be seen attached to the upper platform in Figure \ref{fig:robot}.
 A 45 degree flat tertiary mirror reflects the beam at 90 degrees to the optical axis.
 The telescopes were manufactured at Optofab-ANU, part of the Australian National Fabrication Facility, using a diamond lathe turning RSA-6061 aluminium.
 The complete telescope structure, including mirrors, is formed from aluminium, so that the telescope is naturally resistant to optical aberrations caused by thermal expansion.

-The telescope manufacturing and assembling process went through several prototypes, with the best iteration of the primary mirror exhibiting a level of aberration of a 96\% Strehl ratio.
-We have also minimised stress on the primary mirror caused by the assembly of the two parts of the telescope: we moved away from an original shrink fit design and have developed an assembly that minimises distortions by using a 50 micron thick gap around the edge of the primary mirror filled with a thermal-expansion matched vacuum compatible adhesive.
-Coma and defocus are actively set to have negligible amplitudes interferometrically during adhesive curing, by find adjustment of primary mirror tilt and piston.
-While a residual amount of spherical aberration remains, along with some minor astigmatism caused by the gluing and mounting of the tertiary mirror, the final complete telescopes exhibit a $\sim$70\% Strehl ratio.
+The telescope manufacturing and assembling process went through several prototypes, \red{where our overall requirement of $<$100\,nm RMS wavefront error excluding focus consists of a $<$60\,nm RMS wavefront error from each of the primary and secondary, and a $<$50\,nm RMS wavefront error from telescope alignment and stress, and contributions from the flat secondary mirror.
+The focus requirement for the telescope is derived from a negligible loss in coupling over the full baseline range, resulting in a very tight $<$50\,nm RMS requirement for the focus term.} We have minimised stress on the primary mirror caused by the assembly of the two parts of the telescope: we moved away from an original shrink fit design and have developed an assembly that minimises distortions by using a 50 micron thick gap around the edge of the primary mirror filled with a thermal-expansion matched vacuum compatible adhesive.
+Coma and defocus are actively set to have negligible amplitudes interferometrically during adhesive curing, by fine adjustment of primary mirror tilt and piston.
+While a residual amount of spherical aberration remains, along with some minor astigmatism caused by the gluing and mounting of the tertiary mirror, the final complete telescopes exhibit a $\sim$70\% Strehl ratio, consistent with the $<$100\,nm RMS wavefront error. \red{This reduces the coupling into the fibres, amounting to a 0.3 magnitude loss in sensitivity.}